youness-chregui-amin/E-BankSim-v2.0/README.md

 1. The application loads data from text files into memory.
 2. Users authenticate through the login system.
-3. Permissions are verified before opening protected screens.
+3. Permissions are validated before opening protected screens.
-4. Users perform operations through structured menus.
+4. Operations are executed through a structured menu system.
-5. Changes are saved immediately back to the text files.
+5. Changes are saved immediately back to text files.
-6. Login operations and transfers are logged automatically.
+6. Login activities and transfers are logged automatically.

 ---